 Saying Decadence was actually magical is an understatement.
 I had the best time (despite losing one friend for a good two hours and playing a seemingly never-ending game of phone tag.)
 While my friends were in the bathroom, this guy came up to me and grabbed my hand.
 At first, I was freaked out and then he said, "you are the most beautiful girl here."
 It sounds creepy but the compliment literally seemed genuine and not like a skeezy pick-up (at least at the time).
 And from that moment on, that's how most of the interactions went.
 Everybody was SO nice, especially when they found out it was my first show.
 Hearing Pretty Lights play while the balloons dropped at midnight literally felt like real magic and I never wanted the night to end.
 And to this day, it's one of the best nights of my life.

-I spent the next day with my uncle and one of my friends that I went to the show with.
+I spent the next day with my Aunt and Uncle and one of my friends that I went to the show with.
 While most people spend New Year's Day hungover in bed, I was still buzzing from the magical world I'd stepped in the night before.
 If my uncle understood one thing about me, he knew my love and appreciation for music (when I was 12, I got a drum set and wanted to be a rock star.
 He encouraged my dreams by nicknaming me LDG, little drummer girl.
 And yes, he still called me that long after my rock star dreams were crushed).
 That being said, he was a good sport about my dramatic retelling of my first festival experience.
 He even got down to some Pretty Lights and we spent the rest of the day listening to good music and drinking Budweiser (the only beer I ever saw him drinking).
 Little did I know that would be one of the last days I ever spent with him.